InGVIO: A Consistent Invariant Filter for Fast and High-Accuracy GNSS-Visual-Inertial Odometry: Conclusions

 \section{Conclusions}

 In this letter, an invariant filter approach InGVIO to fuse visual, inertial and raw GNSS is proposed and open-sourced to the community.
-We demonstrate that the nonlinear log-error of the state in matrix Lie group form automatically captures the presented infinitesimal symmetry of the GVIO system even in degenerate motions, and therefore InGVIO is intrinsically consistent.
-Moreover, a powerful albeit concise key-frame marginalization strategy is proposed to extend the baseline in feature triangulation and meanwhile control the computational consumption of visual updates and anchor change.
-The MSCKF features dominate the visual updates in contrast to \cite{OpenVINS,Decoupled-RIEKF} and thus InGVIO is superiorly fast.
-InGVIO is tested and compared to the optimization-based GVINS \cite{GVINS} on open datasets to show its competitive accuracy and computational consumption over the former.
+We demonstrate that the nonlinear log-error of the state in matrix Lie group form automatically captures all presented infinitesimal symmetry structures of the GVIO system even in degenerate motions, and therefore InGVIO is intrinsically consistent.
+Moreover, a powerful albeit concise marginalization strategy is proposed to extend the baseline in feature triangulation and meanwhile control the computational consumption of visual updates and anchor change.
+It's a trade-off between speed and accuracy making MSCKF features dominate the visual updates in contrast to \cite{OpenVINS,Decoupled-RIEKF} and thus InGVIO is superiorly fast.
+InGVIO is tested and compared to the optimization-based GVINS \cite{GVINS} on open datasets to show it reduces computational consumption while possessing the same or even better accuracy level over the former.
 Besides, we propose open-sourced datasets containing visual, inertial and raw GNSS data with ground truth on our fixed-wing platform, which are strong supplements to the current GVINS datasets.
-InGVIO gives smooth and non-drifting pose estimations in the above fixed-wing datasets among all difficulty levels.
+InGVIO gives smooth and small-drifting pose estimations in the above fixed-wing datasets among all difficulty levels with various satellite numbers.